Roboy/bulletroboy/README.md

 ## Running the loop.

 # The Operator:
-To test the operator reacting to the collisions message (currently created with fake publisher in test_publisher.py) follow these instructions:
+To test the operator reacting to the collisions message follow these instructions:

 - open three terminals and in each of them run the following lines of code: